 The performance of the companies is hopelessly inferior, and no excuses for this can reasonably be found in the reporting we have analyzed.
 To set a reference, Volvo scores 32% on the general supply chain sustainability section and 57% on steel supply chain sustainability on the Lead the Charge Leaderboard, based on the same methodology that we use, albeit slightly modified.
 Volvo operates in quite a similar landscape to the companies we assess, being a Nordic publicly listed company operating globally.
-It is thus possible to score a lot higher than the Finnish steel procuring companies do, facing the same indicators with the same score attributions.
-Volvo's scores are based on their 2023 reporting, and it will be interesting to see how the company tackles the hurdles of the CSRD the next time around.
+It is thus possible to score a lot higher than the Finnish steel procuring companies do, facing the same requirements for reporting and the same indicators with the same score attributions.

-The main difference between most of the companies on our score-board and Volvo is that the end customers are other businesses, except in the case of Fiskars and Harvia, which mainly produce consumer goods.
+The main difference between most of the companies on our scoreboard and Volvo is that the end customers are other businesses, except in the case of Fiskars and Harvia, which mainly produce consumer goods.
 Given that most companies have climate targets of their own, we would assume that reducing climate impacts is all the more important in business-to-business operations.
 Many of the companies on the scoreboard claim to help their customers go clean and reduce their carbon footprints, but this does not show in the results of the scoreboard.